 The same thing happens when you are looking for a mobile app development partner.
-To find a company for an effective and long term collaboration, you should organize the search process meticulously, as if you were indeed looking for a love partner.
+To find a company for effective and long-term collaboration, you should organize the search process meticulously, as if you were indeed looking for a love partner.

 What are RFP, RFQ and RFI?